City of Cynthiana

-The Finance Department operates within the City Clerk’s Office located in Suite 1 of City Hall, 104 E Pleasant Street.
+The Finance Department operates within the City Clerk’s Office located in Suite 1 of City Hall, 141 E Pike Street.
 The Finance Department is responsible for the billing and collection of various City fees and taxes including property taxes, regulatory license fees, occupational license fees, net profit license fees, and insurance premium license fees.

 Property tax rates are set annually by the Board of Commissioners.
 Property taxes are due by November 30 of each year.
 Property owners are billed for city property taxes by November 1 based on the assessed value of their property as of January 1 of the current year.